Close

 • b = last drawn basic salary + dearness allowance (DA)

-Here, 26 represents the projected number of working days in a month, subject to any revisions in the 2025 budget.
+In this case, 26 is the estimated number of working days in a month, which may be changed according to the 2025 budget.

 Example: